Learn to be a Fitness Leader online -ACS Distance Education Course

 FITNESS PROGRAM DESIGN

-To design fitness programs, which are both safe and effective, to fulfil specified requirements of an individual.
+To design fitness programs, which are both safe and effective, to fulfill specified requirements of an individual.

 - Design process